meodien99/sol-sniper-bot/readme.md

 Simply the bot will periodity calculate the price and if it hits TP/SL or the `PRICE_CHECK_DURATION` timedout - bot will sell the token
 (Because there are many rugged pull here, it's better to sell tokens before the liquidity is too low, when the `amoutOut` is too small you can not sell that token anymore, or can't redeem the rental fee `0.002 SOL` by default);

+## NO REFERAL FEE
+>❗❗This code doesn't include or require your fee per transaction.
+Feel free to use as your own.

 ## Disclaimer
 > 🛑 This bot can lead to loss of your funds, use at your own risk.
 Start with small amounts and protect your keys.
 - This Bot is provided as is, for learning purposes.